Environmental law and practice in Canada: overview

 The protection of waterways is also enforced through the Lakes and Rivers Improvement Act.
 This is in addition to the general prohibition against pollution contained in the Environmental Protection Act (EPA).

 The OWRA prohibits the discharge of polluting materials into a body of water or its bank, where the discharge can impair the quality of water.
 It also prohibits taking water in excess of 50,000 litres per day, unless in accordance with a permit issued by the Ministry of the Environment.
+It also provides that no person can use, operate, establish, alter, extend or replace new or existing sewage works, except under and in accordance with an environmental compliance approval.

 The combined effect of the Drinking Water Statutes is to: